NCCW members approved the following resolution at the 2021 National Convention:

 Return of Lapsed Catholics

 Purpose: To encourage by prayer and action that lapsed Catholics come back to the practice of their faith especially invoking Jesus as “The Good Shepherd”.
-Whereas, Almost every Catholic family has members and friends who no longer practice the Catholic faith; and

 Whereas, The Gospel message of the Good Shepherd teaches us to strive to bring “lost sheep” back into the fold;